pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/bxretail-sample-app/README.md

 # BXRetail Sample App by PingIdentity Technical Enablement

 ## Introduction
-BXRetail is a demo application developed by Ping Technical Enablement to showcase various use cases implemented in a real-world looking, online retail application.
+BXRetail is a demo application developed by Ping Identity's Technical Enablement team to showcase various use cases implemented in a real-world looking, online retail application.
 The application was branded and designed to look identical to an online retail app.
-Because many features of online retail do not relate to Ping, many links are not functional if they do not pertain to Ping products or are a duplication of use cases already implemented.
+Because many features of online retail do not relate to Ping's line of business, many links or features are not functional.
+They are still include for aesthetic reality.

 It is a unique demo due to our PingOne-led initiative, with no non-SaaS software added to the environment.

-BXRetail is a Single Page Application (SPA) built with React; JSX, ECMAscript 2017, react-router, react-strap, SASS, JSON.
+BXRetail is a Single Page Application (SPA) built with React; JSX, Javascript, react-router, react-strap, SASS, JSON.

 # Disclaimer